benjaminhuang13/benjaminhuang13.github.io/README.md

-# Check out the 2021version branch.
-This is where developmenet happens.
-And when `npm run deploy` the static website is packaged and pushed to the master branch.
+## Check out the 2021version branch.
+That is where the real fun (developmenet) happens.

+When `npm run deploy` the static website is packaged and pushed to the master branch.